 4. Choose the correct size and type of toothbrush.

-For kids, teeth-brushing requires a lot of dexterity they don’t necessarily have yet.
-Giving them a toothbrush that is too big or with bristles that are too hard, make the task even more difficult, and can damage the gums.
+Teeth-brushing requires a lot of dexterity, and kids won’t develop sufficient manual dexterity until they can write in cursive.
+Giving them a toothbrush that is too big or has bristles that are too hard make the task even more difficult and can damage the gums.

 5. Don’t have your child rinse their mouth out with water after brushing.